-Climate Action and Environment Grant - Tier 1
+Climate Action and Environment Grant

-The Climate Action and Environment Grant - Tier 1 supports smaller projects that accelerate community-led climate action focusing on the priorities listed at the top of this page.
+The Climate Action and Environment Grant supports smaller projects that accelerate community-led climate action focusing on the priorities listed above.
 Project management, promotional, on-ground works and educational or capacity building activities are all eligible.
-Infrastructure, equipment, or permanent fixtures may be funded as long as they directly contribute to a broader program involving community engagement/education around climate action and the environment.
-If you have an idea that will contribute to climate action in your local community, we're very happy to discuss it with you - see contact details below.
+Infrastructure, equipment, or permanent fixtures may be funded if they directly contribute to a broader program involving community engagement/education around climate action and the environment.
+If you have an idea that will contribute to climate action in your local community, we are happy to discuss it with you - see contact details below.
 Maximum grant: \$5,000.
-Eight projects were funded for 2022, and the average grant was \$3,000.